Jun 22 2013 - Acts 14:8-28 – I will build my church

-Paul and Barnabas, having travelled as far as Derbe preaching the Gospel and making disciples, now retraced their steps, returning to Lystra where Paul had been stoned and left for dead, and to Iconium and Antioch.
+Having preached in Derbe and gained many disciples for the Lord, Paul and Barnabas retraced their steps, returning to Lystra, Iconium and Antioch.
 In every town they encouraged the new believers, strengthening their hearts and telling them that the way of the kingdom passes through many trials and persecutions.

 Imagine these Christians.
 They had been believers for only a few months.
 In every town (with the exception maybe of Derbe), they had seen how the followers of Jesus faced persecution and they knew that they could expect the same.
 How would these young churches survive?